Lumbee: Petitioning for full federal recognition

 In 1987, the Lumbee petitioned the United States Department of the Interior for full federal recognition.
 This is a prerequisite to receive the financial benefits accorded federally recognized Native American tribes.
 The latter have generally been those tribes who had signed treaties with the federal government and had reservations established, and a history of a tribal relationship with the federal government.
-The petition was denied because of the Lumbee Act.
+The petition was denied in 1989 because of the Lumbee Act.

 The Lumbee resumed lobbying Congress, testifying in 1988, 1989, 1991 and 1993 in efforts to gain full federal recognition by congressional action.
 All of these attempts failed in the face of opposition by the Department of Interior, the recognized Cherokee tribes (including North Carolina's Eastern Band of Cherokee Indians), some of the North Carolina Congressional delegation, and some representatives from other states with federally recognized tribes.
 Some of the North Carolina delegation separately recommended an amendment to the 1956 Act that would enable the Lumbee to apply to the Department of Interior under the regular administrative process for recognition.
 In 2004 and 2006 the tribe made renewed bids for full recognition, to include financial benefits.

 In 2007, US Senator Elizabeth Dole from North Carolina introduced the Lumbee Recognition Bill.
 It was not enacted.
 Lumbee Tribal Chairman Jimmy Goins appeared before the United States Senate Committee on Indian Affairs in September 2007 to lobby for federal recognition of the tribe.
-Goins testified on the Lumbee's decades-long efforts to gain recognition.

-On January 6, 2009, US Representative Mike McIntyre introduced legislation (H.R.
+In January 2009, US Representative Mike McIntyre introduced legislation (H.R.
 31) to grant the Lumbee full federal recognition.
-The bill gained support of more than 180 co-sponsors, including both North Carolina US Senators (Richard Burr and Kay Hagan).
-On June 3, 2009, the United States House of Representatives voted 240 to 179 for federal recognition for the Lumbee tribe, acknowledging that they are descendants of the historic Cheraw tribe.
+The bill gained support of more than 180 co-sponsors, including both North Carolina US Senators, Richard Burr and Kay Hagan.
+In June 2009, the United States House of Representatives voted 240 to 179 for federal recognition for the Lumbee tribe, acknowledging that they are descendants of the historic Cheraw tribe.
 The bill went to the United States Senate.
-On October 22, 2009, the United States Senate Committee on Indian Affairs approved a bill for federal recognition of the Lumbee that also included a no-gaming clause.
+In October 2009, the United States Senate Committee on Indian Affairs approved a bill for federal recognition of the Lumbee that also included a no-gaming clause.
 The Senate adjourned for 2010 without taking action on the bill.

 In 2021, Senator Brian Schatz of Hawaii sought a hearing on Lumbee federal recognition.
-On April 22, 2021, US Representative G. K. Butterfield introduced legislation to grant the Lumbee full federal recognition (H.R.
-2758) and the bill passed the House of Representatives on November 1, 2021.
+In April 2021, US Representative G. K. Butterfield introduced legislation to grant the Lumbee full federal recognition (H.R.
+2758).
+The bill passed the House of Representatives in November 2021.
+The Senate never acted.
+Another attempt at federal recognition passed the House but not the Senate.
+On December 17, 2024 Bruce Westerman of Arkansas introduced a bill sponsored by David Rouzer of Wilmington, North Carolina.
+The House approved 311-96, but the Senate would not be able to take action if Congress adjourned as planned.